-The City of Mukilteo has prepared this Draft SMP update for public review and comment.
-Public and agency comments on this Draft SMP update are meant to assist the City of Mukilteo staff in finalizing this SMP update.
+The City of Mukilteo prepared this SMP update for public review and comment.
+Public and agency comments on this SMP update assisted the City of Mukilteo staff in finalizing this SMP update.

 Best Available Science (BAS) has been used to characterize the shoreline and develop this SMP for the City of Mukilteo.
 BAS is based on research and studies conducted by qualified individuals using documented methods that lead to verifiable results and conclusions.
 In the absence of such, BAS can rely on existing studies, existing literature, and best professional judgment.